CHRISBRD/ho_test/TheoryAnswers.md

 #### Do you have any thoughts on how the API would be versioned and managed?

-There are various approaches that can be taken for api versioning, there are a few factors that need to be considered when choosing an approach; who is the consumer of the api and how would they be impacted by breaking changes, how often is the api likely to change and will those changes be breaking and how trictly do you want to adhere to REST principals.
+There are various approaches that can be taken for api versioning, there are a few factors that need to be considered when choosing an approach; who is the consumer of the api and how would they be impacted by breaking changes, how often is the api likely to change and will those changes be breaking and how strictly do you want to adhere to REST principals.
 URI Versioning is probably the most straightforward approach and is usually acceptable.

 #### Lastly any thoughts on non-functional requirements?

-There are many non functional requirements for a microservice Key considerations include:
+There are many non-functional requirements for a microservice Key considerations include:

 Security - Implement authentication and authorization mechanisms, and regularly patch vulnerabilities.